Atlanta Bible Students

 "[10] And when Pharaoh came near, the children of Israel, lifting up their eyes, saw the Egyptians coming after them, and were full of fear; and their cry went up to God.
 [11] And they said to Moses, Was there no resting-place for the dead in Egypt, that you have taken us away to come to our death in the waste land? why have you taken us out of Egypt?
 [12] Did we not say to you in Egypt, Let us be as we are, working for the Egyptians? for it is better to be the servants of the Egyptians than to come to our death in the waste land."

 How is it that Israel's "iniqity" would be brought to their "remembrance" by looking at Egypt?
-Because it would be a reminder that when Israel did look to Egypt for securing it was an indication that they had lost their faith in God.
+Because it would be a reminder that when Israel did look to Egypt for security it was an indication that they had lost their faith in God.

 Please explain "They [Israelites] shall know that I am the Lord GOD."
 By this time Israel will have learned their lesson that God is indeed on their side.
 They will have repented of their backsliding.
 Zech.
 12:10